juliansommer/prompts/README.md

   - long term could add a input box and it matches a predetermined list of models and if not just accept custom, think country select dropdown thing

   - then could also have a page where you can view all the posts for that specific model too / filter the results on the main page like when u click a tag

+  - also have model work with search so if instead of clicking a model i search it it would still work

 - add a upvotes system, then would have the most popular prompts displayed first